Winter Fun in Rochester, MN

 Five Hot Ways to Spend a Cool Day

 In Rochester, winter gets a warm welcome!
 When the ponds freeze and the snow falls, the fun heats up.
 So lace up your boots, grab a hot cocoa, and embrace winter with our top five recommendations on how to spend a winter day.

-- Cozy up.
 Rochester loves its fireplaces, and so will you!
-Curl up in front of one at The Forager, a multi-faceted coffee shop/market/restaurant/microbrewery specializing in small-batch beers and wood-fired pizzas.
+Curl up in front of one at Forager Brewery, a multi-faceted coffee shop/market/restaurant/microbrewery specializing in small-batch beers and wood-fired pizzas.
 Twigs Tavern & Grille features an elegant fireplace foyer and is known for its butternut squash ravioli and gluten-free dining options.
 Or enjoy a smokin' martini or other specialty cocktail-and, if you're hungry, a prime grade steak or fresh seafood entree--near the gigantic fireplace at 300 First, located in a century-old downtown building three blocks north of Mayo Clinic.

 Rochester is a hotspot for distinctive, only-in-winter annual events that celebrate the season.
-Make plans to join us for WinterFest in late January and early February, and for SocialIce, Rochester's ice bar, in early- to mid-February.
+Make plans to join us for Rochester WinterFest, January 26-February 12, 2017, and for SocialIce, Rochester's ice bar, February 16-18, 2017.